archetype-org/golem-proposal/README.md

 ![IMAGE](./img/golem-workflow.png)

-Ultimately, golem is the place from where you run the unix-side SDLC for an urbit app (as shown above):
+Ultimately, golem is the place from where you run the unix-side SDLC for an Urbit app (as shown above):

 ![IMAGE](./img/SDLC-URTH.png)